Otto Kivenmäki

-Otto Kivenmäki (born 24 March 2000) is a Finnish professional ice hockey player for SaiPa of the Finnish Liiga.
-He was drafted 191st overall by the Detroit Red Wings in the 2018 NHL Entry Draft.
+Otto Kivenmäki (born 24 March 2000) is a Finnish professional ice hockey player for Timrå IK of the Swedish Hockey League (SHL).
+He was drafted 191st overall by the Detroit Red Wings in the 2018 NHL entry draft.

 Playing career

 On 19 April 2018, Kivenmäki signed a three-year contract with Ässät of the Finnish SM-liiga. and made his professional debut for Ässät on 30 September 2018.

 On 15 April 2021, Kivenmäki joined his second Liiga club, Lahti Pelicans, signing a two-year contract.

+After two seasons with SaiPa, Kivenmäki left the Liiga following eight seasons to sign a two-year contract in the neighbouring Swedish League with Timrå IK on 8 May 2026.

 Personal life

 Kivenmäki is the son of former professional ice hockey player Marko Kivenmäki.